Random-field random surfaces: Height fluctuations in the real-valued case

 \section{Height fluctuations in the real-valued case}

 In this section, we study the fluctuations of the height of real-valued random-field random surfaces.
-We prove that the surface delocalizes in dimensions $1\le d\le 4$ and that it localizes in dimensions $d\ge 5$. proving Theorem~\ref{prop3.1009100bis}.
+We prove that the surface delocalizes in dimensions $1\le d\le 4$ and that it localizes in dimensions $d\ge 5$, proving Theorem~\ref{prop3.1009100bis}.
 Quantitative upper and lower bounds for the variance of the thermal expectation of the height are obtained.
 The section is organized as follows.
 In Subsection~\ref{sec.quant.thm.arbit.ext.field}, we establish a quantitative theorem which estimates the difference of the thermal expectations of the height of the random surface at the center of a box with two different external fields.
-Subsection~\ref{section.section4.2} is devoted to the proof of the upper bounds of the inequalities~\eqref{eq:TV0904},~\eqref{eq:TV0904bis} and~\eqref{eq:TV0904ter} by combining the results of Subsection~\ref{sec.quant.thm.arbit.ext.field} with the Efron--Stein inequality following the outline presented in Section~\ref{sec.strat}.
-In Section~\ref{subsection4.3}, we prove the lower bound of the inequalities~\eqref{eq:TV0904},~\eqref{eq:TV0904bis} and~\eqref{eq:TV0904ter}, and thus complete the proof of Theorem~\ref{prop3.1009100bis}.
+Subsection~\ref{section.section4.2} is devoted to the proof of the upper bounds~\eqref{eq:TV0904041},~\eqref{eq:TV090404bis1} and~\eqref{eq:TV090404ter1} by combining the results of Subsection~\ref{sec.quant.thm.arbit.ext.field} with the Efron--Stein inequality following the outline presented in Section~\ref{sec.strat}.
+In Section~\ref{subsection4.3}, we prove the lower bounds~\eqref{eq:TV0904041low},~\eqref{eq:TV090404bis1low} and~\eqref{eq:TV090404ter1low}, and thus complete the proof of Theorem~\ref{prop3.1009100bis}.